dolphindb/Tutorials_EN/streaming_tutorial.md

 - host is the IP address of the publisher node.
 - port is the port number of the publisher node.
 - handler is a user-defined function to process the subscribed data.
 The signature of the message handler is void(Message) where Message is a row.
-- tableName is a string indicating the name of the publishing streaming table.
+- tableName is a string indicating the name of the publishing stream table.
 - actionName is a string indicating the name of the subscription task.
 - offset is an integer indicating the position of the first message where the subscription begins.
-A message is a row of the streaming table.
-Offset is relative to the first row of the streaming table when it is created.
-If offset is unspecified, or -1, or above the number of rows of the streaming table, the subscription starts with the next new message.
+A message is a row of the stream table.
+Offset is relative to the first row of the stream table when it is created.
+If offset is unspecified, or -1, or above the number of rows of the stream table, the subscription starts with the next new message.
 If some rows were cleared from memory due to cache size limit, they are still considered in determining where the subscription starts.
 - resub is a Boolean value indicating whether to resubscribe after network disconnection.
 - filter is a vector indicating filtering condition.
 Only the rows with values of the filtering column in the vector specified by the parameter 'filter' are published to the subscriber.